tim-hardcastle/pipefish/README.md

 * It is intended that often a Pipefish service will act as its own front end (like e.g. a SQL database does) with the end-user talking to it via the Pipefish REPL.
 For this reason Pipefish has an unusually [flexible syntax](https://github.com/tim-hardcastle/pipefish/wiki/Infixes,-postfixes,-etc) for creating DSLs.
 * Pipefish comes with [Go](https://github.com/tim-hardcastle/pipefish/wiki/Golang-interop) and [SQL](https://github.com/tim-hardcastle/pipefish/wiki/SQL-interop) interop for all your backend needs.
 * (Also the [system for embedding other languages](https://github.com/tim-hardcastle/pipefish/wiki/Snippets) is extensible if this does not in fact meet all your needs.)
-* Pipefish allows and encourages you to write your applications as [microservices](https://github.com/tim-hardcastle/pipefish/wiki/Microservices), giving you a natural way to encapsulate data and manage access to it.
+* Pipefish allows you to deploy your libraries as [microservices](https://github.com/tim-hardcastle/pipefish/wiki/Microservices), or, alternatively to turn your microservices back into libraries.
 * Pipefish’s syntax is based on mainstream productivity languages, principally Python and Go.
 It has a shallow or indeed invisible learning curve: you can learn the simple parts of the language without knowing that the other parts exist.
 * Pipefish's roadmap includes a point where we freeze the core language around a small set of sufficiently powerful features and try to remain permanently in version 1.x.